 If you’re experiencing discomfort during anal, Kegels can be great for your backdoor health and give you greater control over your butt muscles.

 To find your pelvic floor muscles, squeeze your butt as if holding in poop.
 Feel those muscles contract?
 Now, hold those muscles for five seconds and release for five seconds.
 Repeat this five times.

 With practice, you should be able to hold the contraction for 10 seconds.
-Over time, Kegels will improve your ability to enjoy anal training by giving you better control over relaxing and controlling your backdoor muscles.
+Over time, Kegels will improve your ability to enjoy anal by giving you better control over relaxing and controlling your backdoor muscles.

 5. Use tapered toys